-- Formulation of the criteria for determining qualifications, positive attributes and independence of a director and recommend to the board of directors a policy relating to, the remuneration of the directors, key managerial personnel and other employees; - Formulation of criteria for evaluation of performance of independent directors and the board of directors: - Devising a policy on diversity of board of directors; - Identifying persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the board of directors their appointment and removal: - Whether to extend or continue the term of appointment of the independent director, on the basis of the report of performance evaluation of independent directors: - To ensure 'fit and proper' status of proposed/ existing directors; - To recommend to the Board all remuneration, in whatever form, payable to Directors, KMPs and senior management; - Framing suitable policies and systems to ensure that there is no violation, by an employee of any applicable laws in India or overseas, including: - > The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; or - >The Securities and Exchange Board of India (Prohibition of Fraudulent and Unfair Trade Practices relating to the Securities Market) Regulations, 1995, and - Perform such functions as are required to be performed by the Nomination & Remuneration Committee under the Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014.
+- 1 Formulation of the criteria for determining qualifications, positive attributes and independence of a director and recommend to the board of directors a policy relating to, the remuneration of the directors, key managerial personnel and other employees, - 2 Formulation of criteria for evaluation of performance of Independent Directors and the board of directors: - 3 Devising a policy on diversity of board of directors; - 4.
+Identifying persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the board of directors their appointment and removal. - 5.
+Whether to extend or continue the term of appointment of the Independent Director, on the basis of the report of performance evaluation of Independent Directors, - 6 To ensure 'fit and proper' status of proposed/ existing directors, - 7 To recommend to the Board all remuneration, in whatever form, payable to Directors, KMPs and senior management.

-Name of director Capacity (i.e., E Executive/ Non-Executive/ Chairman/ Number of boar d committee meeting No. of shares held in Member of committee since Prome oter nominee/ independent) Held Attended NBFC Mr. Shamsher Singh Ahlawat 30-09-2021 Chairman Independent Director 5 2 NIL Mr. Prem Prakash Mirdha 16-03-2015 Member Independent Director 5 2 NIL Mr. Anil Malhan 30-09-2021 Member Non-Executive - Director 5 5 NIL Mr. Dinabandhu Mohapatra 23-06-2022 Chairman Independent Director 5 3 NIL Mr Satish Chand Mathur 23-06-2022 Member Independent Director 5 3 NIL.
+Name of director and the second second Capacity (i.e., Executive/ Non-Executive/ Chairman/ N Number of boa ard committee meeting No, of shares held in Member of committee since Prom oter nominee/ Independent) Held Attended NBFC Mr. Anil Malhan 30-09-2021 Member Non-Executive -Director 3 3 NIL Mr. Dinabandhu Mohapatra 23-06-2022 Chairman Independent Director 3 3 NIL Mr Satish Chand Mathur 23-06-2022 Member Independent Director 3 - 3 NIL